emmanuelulloa/fla.js/README.md

   [function(){console.log('frame 2');},8000]
 ]);
 ```
 Specialty method to trigger several setTimeout() calls one after the other.
 Each frame is represented by a function and a time delay in milliseconds.
 The first one will trigger after 2 seconds, the second one after 10 seconds (2 of the first one plus 8 of the second one).
+If later on you pass false during the animation it will terminate the timeline animation (remaining timeouts will not trigger).

 **fla.tween(object, duration, animationObject, parametersObject)**
 ```